Toy Story Mania! Toy Story Land Disney’s Hollywood Studios

 Green Army Men Shoot Camp is a ball-throwing game, and the object is to break as many of the moving, bouncing plates as possible.
 Sarge yells, “I am not your mother — break those plates!”

 Buzz Lightyear’s Flying Tossers is hosted by Buzz and the Little Green Men.
 Players attempt to toss rings over aliens and rocket ships.

 The final game is Woody’s Rootin’ Shootin’ Gallery, where Woody and Jessie encourage players to throw suction cup darts at targets.
 Then there’s an extra Woody’s Bonus Roundup game.
 First players shoot at targets mounted on rolling mine cars, and then a stationary target pops up in front and players must fire their shooters as rapidly as possible.

 Each game is 30 seconds long.
 The characters count down the last five seconds.
-There are additional “4-D” effects to some of the games, like a puff of air as an object whirls past, or a spray of water after popping a water balloon.
+There are additional “4-D” effects to some of the games, like a puff of air as an object whirls past.

 At the end of the games the final point totals are tallied and displayed, and players can see the virtual prize that they have won, as well as compare themselves to the high scores.

 Toy Story Mania is a FASTPASS+ attraction in Tier 2.
 It is very popular, with typical waits between 45 – 90 minutes.